bvillagran/pinary-lights/README.md

 * `npm run build`
 * `npm start`

 **\*** at this point you may have to change line 48 in [server.js](https://github.com/bvillagran/pinary-lights/blob/master/server.js), I recommend testing that command in the Node REPL, or to avoid that all together just hardcode your Pi's IPv4 address if you know it.
-Also you can change the pins array in [gpio.js](https://github.com/bvillagran/pinary-lights/blob/master/gpio.js) if you would like to use different pins.
+Also you can change the pins array in [gpio.js](https://github.com/bvillagran/pinary-lights/blob/master/gpio.js) if you would like to use different pins, or change the values of `direction` and `activeLow` on the gpio objects if you are not wired via low voltage triggered relays. `Ctrl+C` when you want to stop the application.
 ### Optionally Configure Autostart with PM2 (Recommended):
 * `npm install -g pm2`
 * `pm2 startup`